stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 };
 ```

-The two triangles are specified by indices into each face (exactly the same as we did for the quad in the previous chapter):
+The two triangles are specified by indices into each face with alternate winding orders (exactly the same as we did for the quad in the previous chapter):

 ```
 private static final int[] LEFT =  {0, 1, 2};